 Getting Legal Assistance

 While wanting to remove yourself from an unhappy setting as soon as possible is totally understandable, the decisions you make today can have a detrimental effect on your life for years to come.
-Before you make the decision to move from your home during a divorce, consult with an experienced Bronx divorce attorney to understand how it may or may not impact your particular situation.
+Before you make the decision to move from your home during a divorce, consult with an experienced divorce lawyer to understand how it may or may not impact your particular situation.